 Whilst we do accept cheque and postal orders from Australian buyers only, please note we will only hold the item in reserve for you for up to a week until we receive your payment.
 We reserve the right to cancel your order if payment doesn't clear.

-Cheques and postal orders should be made out to David Frith (not David Frith Jewellery) and sent along with reference to the item you require to:
+Cheques and postal orders should be made out to Siobhan Frith (not David Frith Jewellery) and sent along with reference to the item you require to:

 PO Box 230

 Please remember to include a note of your order number so that we know what you're paying for!